stdlib-js/stdlib/docs/development.md

 ## Download

-To acquire the source code, first navigate to the parent directory into which you want to place the project git repository.
+To acquire the source code, first navigate to the parent directory into which you want to place the project [Git][git] repository.
 Because of this project's heavy reliance on [GNU make][make], the directory path should **not** include spaces or any other shell meta characters such as `$` or `:`, as these characters will cause [GNU make][make] and the installation process to fail.

 <!-- run-disable -->